 Biblical Financial Coaching

-Steward everything God has entrusted to you.
+Steward what God has entrusted to you.

 Meet your coach

-Hello — I'm Marc Cogan.
+Hello, I'm Marc Cogan.

 I'm a former accountant and a pastor, and I started Take Account because faith and finances were never meant to be separate.
-I've spent years in both worlds — walking with families through their hardest seasons, and understanding how money actually works.
+I've spent years in both worlds, walking with families through their hardest seasons and understanding how money actually works.

 Most families don't have a math problem.
 They have a stewardship problem that happens to show up in the bank account.
-My work is helping Christian families become faithful stewards — so they manage well, give generously, and find that peace and unity follow.
+My work is helping Christian families become faithful stewards, so they manage well, give generously, and find that peace and unity follow.

 The Approach